Configuration Parameters

 UseSSL

-Instructs to use SSL/TLS for connecting to the Active Directory.
+Use SSL/TLS for connecting to an Active Directory server.

 Default value: No